tatthien/giraffe/README.md

 ## How to write posts?

-All content should be localed in `/content/{post-type}` folder, in markdown format.
-Each posts should have frontmatter and content:
+All content should be localed in `/content/>post-type>` folder, in markdown format.
+Each post should have frontmatter and content:

 ```
 ---